 - Administrator at childcare centers/preschools - median pay $46,890

-- Teach Early Childhood: A great resource for students who want to explore continuing their education in
+- Discover Early Childhood: A great resource for students who want to explore continuing their education in

 the field of early childhood.

 - The National Association for the Education of Young Children: The largest non-profit organization that advocates on behalf of young children and

 their families.
 View valuable resources for early childhood professionals and parents

 - Early Childhood Initiatives Center: A local organization committed to increasing the quality of early care and education

 throughout our community.

 - Arkansas Early Childhood Association: A local organization whose commitment is to increase the quality of early care and